The renowned pottery production center which features an astounding 380 different styles.

-Mashiko is located in the southeastern part of Tochigi, and belongs to the Prefectural Nature Park which is situated in the northernmost part of the Kanto Plain.
+Mashiko is located in the southeastern part of Tochigi, and it falls in the Prefectural Nature Park which spreads across the northern reaches of the Kanto Plain.
 The town is known throughout Japan and the world as a production center of pottery.

-The origin of Mashiko ceramics can be traced to the middle of the 19th century, Keizaburo Otsuka found potter's clay at Ohtsu-sawa and built a kiln to fire it.
-At the beginning of the 20th century, a ceramist, Shoji Hamada, built a kiln in Mashiko.
-Since then the number of potters there has been increasing, and it now amounts to more than 380.
-Ceramics fairs are held every spring and autumn, and about 300,000 visitors in spring and 170,000 visitors in autumn attend.
+The origin of Mashiko ceramics can be traced to the middle of the 19th century when Keizaburo Otsuka found potter's clay at Otsusawa and built a kiln to fire it.
+At the beginning of the 20th century, ceramist Shoji Hamada also built a kiln in Mashiko.
+The number of potters in Mashiko has been increasing ever since, and it now amounts to 380.
+Ceramics fairs are held every spring and autumn, attracting visitors numbering in the hundreds of thousands.

-In Ceramic-Art-Messe Mashiko, a theme park of pottery, you can enjoy the exhibition of works by Shoji Hamada and others.
-You can find the works of modern ceramists, too.
-There is a pottery studio at the site where you can try your hand at making pottery and painting it yourself.
-In Mashiko Sanko-kan, a museum celebrating the life and work of Hamada, you can see items ranging from his ceramic works, the kiln with stepped chambers he used, and the house he lived in, but also craftwork made in his lifetime and a collection of works by his associates are on display.
+At Ceramic Art Messe Masihko, a pottery theme park, you can enjoy exhibitions of works by Shoji Hamada as well as those of modern ceramists.
+There is a pottery studio on-site where you can try your hand at sculpting and painting pottery yourself.
+In Mashiko Sanko-kan, a museum celebrating the life and work of Hamada, you can see items ranging from his ceramic works, the kiln he used, the house he lived in, as well as works created by him and his associates.

 From Tokyo :

-[Rail] Oyama Station is 45 minutes from Tokyo Station by the JR Tohoku Shinkansen Line.
-Shimodate Station is 20 minutes from Oyama Station by the JR Mito Line.
-Mashiko Station is another 40 minutes away by the Moka Line.
+Oyama Station can be reached in 45 minutes from Tokyo Station by the JR Tohoku Shinkansen Line.
+From there, Shimodate Station can be reached in 20 minutes by the JR Mito Line, and Mashiko Station is another 40 minutes away by the Moka Line.
 Or, take the JR Tohoku Shinkansen from Tokyo Station to Utsunomiya Station, which takes about 50 minutes, and it is about 1 hour ride from Utsunomiya to Mashiko by the Tobu Bus.